Electronic Adhesive Bonding Films | Epoxy Preforms, Thermally Conductive Silicone Adhesive

-Epoxy Adhesive Preforms define custom parts that are cut out of an adhesive film material that can come either thermally conductive, or electrically conductive.
+Adhesive Preforms define custom parts that are cut out of an adhesive film material that can come either thermally conductive, or electrically conductive.
 However, oftentimes they come as both.
 In addition, some of these films are supported by carriers.
 These include fiberglass or polyimide films to ease in handling and assembly.
-Epoxy preforms offer an alternative to conductive thermal pastes that can be difficult for assembly.
+Adhesive preforms offer an alternative to conductive thermal pastes that can be difficult for assembly because of operator inconsistency, or product/assembly inconsistency.

-With epoxy films, since these films can be preformed to shape it minimizes the amount of post-cleaning that is required to be done before, and after bonding is completed.
+With adhesive preform films, since these films can be preformed to shape it minimizes the amount of post-cleaning that is required to be done before, and after bonding is completed.

 Conductive Thermal Pastes can be inconsistent for the sole reason of how its applied.
 Depending on who/how it is applied.
-On the other hand premade epoxy preforms are made the same way every-time.
+Each operator is different when applying conductive pastes.
+In addition, thermally, and electrically conductive pastes viscoity changes overtime.
+On the other hand premade adhesive preforms are made the same way every-time.
 The thickness, cut-outs, and tolerances of the preform can all be held to +/- .002” in some cases.

 No Mixing Time

-Since Epoxy Preforms are 1 part pre-cut parts, there is no need to mix anything unlike some of the conductive thermal pastes available.
+Since adhesive preforms are 1 part pre-cut parts, there is no need to mix anything unlike some of the conductive thermal pastes available.
+In our experience, mixing 2 part adhesives can actually be a problem.
+When assembling sensitive electronics, bonding can sometimes give you only one shot.
+Its important that that shot is taken with great care.

-Overall, epoxy preform film materials add a lot of consistency and can lower cost per unit of production.
+Overall, preform film materials add a lot of consistency and can lower cost per unit of production, especially in very complex circuit boards, or bonding applications.

 Benefits: